Greening of RCC

 - Students created a National Wildlife Foundation Certified Habitat in a wooded area on campus, planting native species to attract new wildlife.

-- The Organic Garden Club practices methods of growing a sustainable, healthy food supply.
+- The Organic Gardening Club practices methods of growing a sustainable, healthy food supply.

 - To reduce the use of bottled water on campus, students receive refillable water bottles, which they can fill at a newly installed Hydration Station.